Pet Services

 Planning for Your Pet When You Die: A Complete Guide to Post-Owner Care

-For many of us, our pets are not just companions; they are members of our soul-family.
-However, as an end-of-life consultant, I often see a heartbreaking gap in estate planning.
+For many of us, our pets are not just companions; they are members of the family.
+Yet there is often a heartbreaking gap in estate planning.
 While we meticulously decide who gets the house or the 401k, we frequently overlook the most vulnerable members of our household.
-Knowing what happens to a pet when owner dies is not just a legal necessity—it is a final act of love.
+Knowing what happens to a pet when owner dies is not just a legal necessity—it is a last act of love.
 Without a concrete plan, your animal after owner death could face an uncertain future in an overstressed shelter system.

 The Harsh Reality of the Planning Gap

-Recent data from 2025 shows a staggering disconnect in how we care for our animals.
-Approximately 71% of U.S. households own a pet, yet only 9% have included specific instructions for those pets in their estate plans.
-This lack of preparation has dire consequences.
+There is a striking disconnect in how we care for our animals.
+A large majority of U.S. households own a pet, yet relatively few owners have included specific instructions for those pets in their estate plans.
+This lack of preparation can have serious consequences.

-According to the Best Friends Animal Society, nearly 10.1% of all animals entering U.S. shelters are surrendered due to the death of an owner.
-That accounts for roughly 500,000 pets every year.
-Historically, these "bereavement surrenders" face high euthanasia rates—60% for dogs and 70% for cats—because they often arrive without medical records, funding, or a designated advocate to find them a new home.
+A meaningful share of animals entering U.S. shelters are surrendered due to the death of an owner, accounting for many thousands of pets every year.
+Historically, these "bereavement surrenders" have faced elevated euthanasia rates because they often arrive without medical records, funding, or a designated advocate to find them a new home.

 Warning: Never assume a friend or neighbor will "just take" your pet.
 Changes in their health, housing, or finances often lead to informal agreements falling through at the moment of crisis.